ZRTalke/zrtalke.github.io/developer/orcl-db-cicd-for-devs/lab3-tag-rollback/lab3-tag-rollback.md

 Your manager already assigned you the JIRA ticket and passed along a changelog with the database object table you will need.
 Let’s add it to your database schema.

-*In this lab you will learn how to bookmark your database state, apply an update, then roll the update back undoing its effects.*
+**Note:** In this lab you will learn how to bookmark your database state, apply an update, then roll the update back undoing its effects.

 *Estimated Time:* 5 Minutes